-The protocols were completely anonymised throughout, and all ten interviews were audiotaped and verbatim transcribed.
-Four members of our research with different team each Sciences. and disciplinary backgrounds in Pharmacy, Microbiology, Biomedical Healthcare Management, evaluated and discussed the transcripts.
+The protocols were completely anonymised throughout, and all ten interviews were audiotaped and verbatim transcribed. of with different Four members our research each team disciplinary backgrounds in Pharmacy, Microbiology, Biomedical Sciences. and Healthcare Management, evaluated and discussed the transcripts.
 The coders followed the guidelines for assessing qualitative research.
 According to our predetermined objectives, the data were regularly coded, moving from coding at a more detailed level to coding at an abstract level that extracts significant themes from the data and looks for repeating concepts.
 These common codes were then clubbed into relevant themes.
 All findings were scrutinized and tested by our research team.
 Any disagreements were resolved by deliberation.